nerium-data/nerium/README.md

 `DATABASE_URL` and optional `QUERY_PATH` (directory where query files reside, defaults to `query_files` in the working direcory) may be set in the environment, or in a local `.env` file.

-In order to query multiple databases with a single instance of Nerium, create a subdirectory for each database under the `$QUERY_PATH`, place the related files under their respective directory, and include a separate `.env` file per subdirectory setting its `DATABASE_URL` value.
+In order to query multiple databases with a single instance of Nerium, create a subdirectory for each database under the `$QUERY_PATH`, place the related files under their respective directory, and include a separate `db.yaml` file per subdirectory, which may define a `database` or `database_url` key.

 ## API